Simmon Latutin: Army service

 He was commissioned into The Somerset Light Infantry in 1942, and was seconded to the Somalia Gendarmerie at the time of his GC action.
 He died of his burns the next day.
 He was born on 25 July 1916 in London and had been educated at Regent Street Polytechnic and the Royal Academy of Music, where a memorial to him was unveiled in 2006.
 Notice of his award appeared in a supplement to the London Gazette of 6 September 1946, dated 10 September 1946.
 He is buried in the Nairobi War Cemetery.
 In December 2021 a plaque in his memory was installed on the wall of his Camden home by the Jewish American Society for Historic Preservation.

 George Cross citation

 Latutin's George Cross citation appeared in the London Gazette on 6 August 1946:

-Historical marker was placed at the home Latutin lived in in London by the Jewish American Society for Historic Preservation U.K. Branch.
+Historical marker was placed at the home where Latutin lived in London by the Jewish American Society for Historic Preservation U.K. Branch.